385 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 383 Beacon to the east and 387 Beacon to the west.

 385 Beacon was not listed in the 1918-1921 Blue Books.

-Ellen Gay continued to live at 385 Beacon until about 1938, when she moved to Southborough to live with her son, George (she died there in January of 1939).
+Ellen Gay continued to live at 385 Beacon until about 1938, when she moved to Southborough to live with George and Doris Gay (she died there in January of 1939).

 Sigmund and Agnes Simons lived in Westford and he initially used 385 Beacon as his Boston office.
 In the late 1940s, however, they moved to 385 Beacon and it became their home as well.
 They subsequently maintained residences in both Westford and at 385 Beacon.

 Agnes Simons died in February of 1965, and Sigmund Simons died in July of 1995.

 On June 17, 1996, 385 Beacon was purchased from Sigmund Simons’s estate by Ann M. Geupel, trustee.